-- 9.17 The function of Scrutiny Panels is to hold the Executive to account for its policies and actions and to undertake reviews into matters of public importance.
-In carrying out this function, the Panels may need to seek legal advice. - 9.18 The Law Officers will provide legal advice to both the Executive and Scrutiny.
-As both belong to the same elected Assembly they are not to be considered as separate clients in respect of the provision of legal advice from the Law Officers.

-- 9.19 Legal advice covers a broad spectrum, ranging from matters which may be answered with certainty to matters of opinion, where advice is given accordingly to the best understanding of all relevant factors.
+- 9.25 The function of Scrutiny Panels is to hold the Executive to account for its policies and actions and to undertake reviews into matters of public importance.
+In carrying out this function, the Panels may need to seek legal advice. - 9.26 The Law Officers will provide legal advice to both the Executive and Scrutiny.
+As they are both branches of Government, they are not to be considered as separate clients in respect of the provision of legal advice from the Law Officers. - 9.27 Legal advice covers a broad spectrum, ranging from matters which may be answered with certainty to matters of opinion, where advice is given accordingly to the best understanding of all relevant factors.
 Ultimately, legal advice may be tested only in a court of law.
-It is recognised that neither the States Assembly nor a Scrutiny Panel is a competent forum in which to decide the merits of competing legal advice. - 9.20 The Panel's interest in the legal position is focussed on the way it has helped in the formulation of the decisions taken and the policies developed by the Executive. - 9.21 The Chairmen's Committee proposes the following protocol on the provision of legal advice - 1.
+It is recognised that neither the States Assembly nor a Scrutiny Panel is a competent forum in which to decide the merits of competing legal advice. - 9.28 The Panel's interest in the legal position is focussed on the way it has helped in the formulation of the decisions taken and the policies developed by the Executive. - 9.29 The Chairmen's Committee proposes the following protocol on the provision of legal advice - 1.
 The Law Officers will provide legal advice to both the Executive and Scrutiny.
-When a Minister presents a policy proposal it will include a statement of the legal position which will be based upon the legal advice that has been received.
+When a Minister presents a policy proposal it will specify whether legal advice has been received, and if so, contain a statement of the legal position.
 The legal advice itself will remain confidential. - 2.
 When a policy is under consideration by a Scrutiny Panel, the Panel may decide to scrutinise the legal position.
-The Panel may ask the Executive for a copy of the legal advice received by the Executive. - 3.
-Only in exceptional circumstance would that copy be withheld.
-Exceptions will be considered within the context of the principles of Freedom of Information agreed by the States. - 4.
-Legal advice received by the Scrutiny Panel (and its members individually) in these circumstances will be treated with the same level of confidentiality which has been accorded to the advice by the Executive. - 5.
+The Panel may ask the Executive for the legal advice received by the Executive. - 3.
+Legal advice received by the Scrutiny Panel (and its members individually) in these circumstances will be treated with the same level of confidentiality which has been accorded to the advice by the Executive. - 4.
 The Scrutiny Panel's report will comment on any legal issues which arise in the course of scrutiny, but will not breach the confidentiality of the Law Officers' legal advice.

-The Law Officers will be afforded the opportunity to review the report in order to ensure that confidentiality is maintained. - 6.
-If legal issues arise during a scrutiny review the Executive will be informed and allowed the opportunity to respond. - 7.
+- 5. If legal issues arise during a scrutiny review the Executive will be informed and allowed the opportunity to respond. - 6.
 In circumstances where a dispute arises between the Executive and a Scrutiny Panel regarding a request by a Panel to have access to the legal advice on which a policy or decision has been based, the Panel will convene a joint meeting, which will include the Executive, the Law Officers and the President of the Chairmen's Committee, to consider the issues.
-This meeting will necessarily be held in private. - 8.
+This meeting will necessarily be held in private. - 7.
 The provision of legal advice to a Scrutiny Panel must take reasonable account of the timetable in which a review is being conducted.
-In some cases, for example, where pressure of workload on the Law Officers Department prevents a prompt response to a request for legal advice on behalf of a Scrutiny Panel, a Scrutiny Panel may seek legal advice from an external source rather than directly from the Law Officers.
-In these circumstances, an approach to an external legal adviser will be made through the Law Officers Department as it would be beneficial for the Attorney General to retain final responsibility for the legal advice given to the Panel. - 9.
+In some cases, for example, where pressure of workload on the Law Officers Department prevents a prompt response to a request for legal advice on behalf of a Scrutiny Panel, a Scrutiny Panel may seek legal advice from an external source rather than directly from the Law Officers. - 8.
 It is expected that sharing legal advice and relying upon the Law Officers for consistent advice will minimise the increased demands for legal advice.
 If there is a need for increased legal resources from an external legal adviser the Scrutiny Panel will utilise its budget to provide appropriate funds and if this is not sufficient the issue will be discussed with the Council of Ministers.